DayvonAllen/new-docker-master-cheatsheet/docker.md

   - It's not a complete OS.
 - We get all of our images from registries, the default docker registry is `Docker Hub`.
   - `Docker Hub` - a registry for docker images, does what `github` does for source code but for docker images.
+- They are read-only and containers execute them.
+- Every time we make a change we have to rebuild the image to get the changes to the image.
+- Images are layered based, docker will cache every instruction result and when you rebuild it will use these cached results if nothing has changed, this is called a `layer based architecture`, every instruction represents a layer.
+- An image is built up based on these multiple layers(instructions, like `COPY`, `WORKDIR`, `RUN` etc.)
+  - When you build or rebuild an image, only the instructions where something has changed and all of the instructions after are re-evaluated
+    - For node apps, it's best to do `npm install` at the before copying your code in the `dockerfile` because if your code changes often and you have `npm install` before your code, that command will have to run everytime.
+    - Things that are likely to change often should come after things that are less likely to change, so docker can use its cache mechanism(this will increase image build time performance)
 ---

 ## Docker Network